gshakhn/gshakhn.github.io/_posts/2016-04-16-on-a-new-blog-look.markdown

 After doing some googling, Disqus seemed like a reasonable option.
 The [criticisms on Wikipedia](https://en.wikipedia.org/wiki/Disqus#Criticism_and_privacy_concerns) are a bit scary from a privacy point of view, but it definitely was the easiest option.
 Of course, I'm going to be tied to vendor this way.
 Vendor lock-in is so easy when the user isn't interested in putting more work into an alternative.
 We'll see if that bytes me eventually.

 While googling about Jekyll + GitHub Pages + Comments, I stumbled upon [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/), which is a Jekyll template with built in Disqus commenting.
-I could spend a few minutes following the [official Disqus instructions](https://help.disqus.com/customer/portal/articles/472138-jekyll-installation-instructions), or I could spend an hour changing the blog's look.
+I could spend a few minutes following the [official Disqus instructions](https://help.disqus.com/customer/portal/articles/472138-jekyll-installation-instructions) to add comments to the existing blog, or I could spend an hour changing the blog's look.
 Guess what I picked.

 Switching over to use the new style took a bit of effort.
 The steps I took were: